canonical/ubuntu.com/templates/kubernetes/docs/1.25/components.md

 ## CNI charms
-These are the CNI charms also supported by Charmed Kubernetes ( calico is the default CNI and is included in the core charms above)
+These are the CNI charms also supported by Charmed Kubernetes (Calico is the default CNI and is included in the core charms above)

 |charm | summary | source | docs | bugs |
 |-|-|-|-|-|